daanasma/route-map/BACKLOG.md

 - Add info panel for individual features
 - Add breadcrumb for steps
 - Add breadcrumb for features
-- add some extra data fields (website / )
+- add some extra data fields
 - When return to full route, 'start route' should be 'go back to route'

 ### Low Prio
 - change map attribution to be closed on load (hacky probably)
 - Change coordinate accuracy of route elevation data to decrease package size
 - Add only needed icons in public for build
-- Layout - spacing for breadcrumbs better on mobile

 ## Bugs
 ### High Prio
-- Click on features doesnt work anymore

 ### Low Prio
-- when moving a lot between screen sizes, the isTablet composable gets overwhelmed. shouldn't happen.
 - click on start and end let it scroll

 ## Infra